 It’s been observed that the school board has been under the influence of the unions.
 The unions screen the candidates about their attitudes toward more spending and endorse the most-complacent individuals.
 As a result, the union-friendly board would bend down on their knees in front of the unions.
 If this was not the case, the $220 million for the school budget would have been more than sufficient for Great Neck’s underperforming schools to operate smoothly and do the needed repairs by utilizing the budget so they would not need a bond.

-Martha (Kindergarten) Cohen, I cannot sympathize with you and your crocodile tears.
+I cannot sympathize with the letter writer.
 About one third of the collected taxes go to the retirement pensions and benefits (dental, vision, health and life insurances, etc).
 The median pension is $90K, the median teachers’ salary is $107K, the principals get $200K.

-So, Martha (Kindergarten) Cohen, when you tell people to vote yes, you do not care about us, the taxpayers and their children.
+So, when you tell people to vote Yes, you do not care about us, the taxpayers and their children.
 You only care about your salary, benefits and pension.
 The more, the better for you.
-But people who vote yes to tax increases should understand that they will shoot themselves in the foot by signing their future to the school unions.
+But people who vote Yes to tax increases should understand that they will shoot themselves in the foot by signing their future to the school unions.
 In 10 more years, the taxes will grow so much that a large percentage of the residents will be evicted from their houses.
 Think of it.

 —Wendy S. Roth